 Our Million Miles project, which ran from 2012 to 2015, aimed to reduce car journeys on the Black Isle by one percent a year - equivalent to roughly one million miles.
 In fact we exceeded our target by 30%.
 We focused on three areas:

 ii) improving access to public transport (through campaigns and events)

 The Million Miles project was funded to the tune of £194,741 over three years from the Scottish Government's Climate Challenge Fund, which aims to empower communities across Scotland to cut carbon pollution.

-Heading up the team are project officers Peter Elbourne and Marion McDonald, who will lead the project until 2015 and a group of community cycle trainers has been recruited to support and encourage people in Black Isle villages in taking to two wheels.
+Heading up the team were project officers Peter Elbourne and Marion McDonald.
+In addition, a group of community cycle trainers were recruited to support and encourage people across the Black Isle to get on two wheels.